andrew-edwards/sizeSpectra/README.md

 ```
 vignette("Vignettes_overview")
 ```
 [Note that if you are using Rstudio there is a [known issue](https://github.com/rstudio/rstudio/issues/2253) that equations don't render properly in the viewer; they are fine in a usual html viewer.
-Also `browseVignettes("sizeSpectra")` didn't seem to work in Rstudio also.
+Also `browseVignettes("sizeSpectra")` didn't seem to work in Rstudio either.
 Running from a different R console (e.g. the default non-Rstudio version) should work fine.]

 ## Issues, problems